drfrancintosh/pymirror/README.md

 {
-  "debug": false, // when true displays boxes around module 'windows' "secrets": ".secrets", // your API keys and other secrets "force_render": false, // forces a render of a module regardless of state changes "screen": {
+  "debug": false, // when true displays boxes around module 'windows' "secrets": ".secrets", // your API keys and other secrets "force_render": false, // forces a render of all modules regardless of state changes "screen": {
     "output_file": null, // optional output file for use in debugging or html display "frame_buffer": "/dev/fb0", // frame buffer device (esp. rpi 02w)